CUH Logo

 The male pelvis, illustrating the location of the pelvic floor muscles:

-If the PFMs are weakened, then they cannot support the bladder and keep the urethra closed.
-Leakage is likely to occur during these activities of coughing, sneezing, laughing or exercising.
-The weaker the PFMs then the less control there is at other times for example when there is no stress on these muscles and bowel control could also be affected.
+If the PFMs are weakened, they cannot support the bladder and keep the urethra closed.
+Leakage is likely to occur during these activities.
+The weaker the PFMs, the less control there is at other times; for example, when there is no stress on these muscles and bowel control could also be affected.
+Therefore it is important to maintain strength in these muscles to prevent problems occurring or to increase the strength when problems do occur.

 Why does my child have stress incontinence?

 Another common time when SI could occur is during strenuous exercise such as jumping on a trampoline.
-It is important not to be alarmed if these symptoms occur in your child as your child will be worried also.
+It is important not to be alarmed if these symptoms occur in your child, as your child will be worried also.
 When symptoms first arise please report this to the CF physiotherapist who will be able to help and offer advice on managing the symptoms.

 PFM are just like any other muscles of the body, therefore they should be exercised just as much as any other weak or damaged muscles.
-The exercise programme given to you by the Physiotherapist will help to maintain and / or improve your child’s PFM strength.
+The exercise programme given to you by the Physiotherapist will help to maintain and/or improve your child’s PFM strength.

 How to treat stress incontinence